 Department of Commerce

-The National Atmospheric and Oceanic Administration (NOAA) and the National Institute of Standards and Technology (NIST) comprise the Department of Commerce’s (DOC’s) participation in USGCRP.
+The National Oceanic and Atmospheric Administration (NOAA) and the National Institute of Standards and Technology (NIST) comprise the Department of Commerce’s (DOC’s) participation in USGCRP.

-NIST works with other Federal agencies to develop or extend internationally accepted traceable measurement standards, methodologies, and technologies that enhance measurement capabilities for science-based GHG emission inventories and measurements critical to advancing climate science research.
-NIST provides measurements and standards that support accurate, comparable, and reliable climate observations and provides calibrations and special tests to improve the accuracy of a wide range of instruments and techniques used in climate research and monitoring.
-In FY 2009, NIST was included as a discrete element of USGCRP’s budget crosscut to provide specific measurements and standards of direct relevance to the program.
+NIST’s measurement science research supports enhanced, internationally accepted, and traceable measurement standards, methodologies, and technologies that provide accurate greenhouse gas emissions and uptake data and analyses to support mitigation management and the advancement of climate science research.
+NIST provides measurements and standards for consistent, comparable, and reliable climate observations and provides calibrations and special tests to improve the accuracy of a wide range of instruments and techniques used in climate research and monitoring.